COVID-19 ProtocolsLearn More

 Patients will be able to return to their normal daily activities, including driving, within a couple of days.

 Dr. Albin is a well recognized expert in umbilical hernia repair.
 The Hernia Center of Southern California specializes in all types of advanced open and laparoscopic hernia surgery.
-Dr. Albin has performed over 12,000 hernia surgeries in 25 years.
 His surgical practice is limited to the diagnosis and treatment of hernias.
 He is truly the hernia specialist.
 Patients see Dr. Albin from Los Angeles, Orange County, Riverside, San Bernardino and San Diego Counties as well as throughout the United States.
 The Albin Tension Free Mesh Technique is recognized worldwide.